mattbierner/khepri/README.md

     a[b][function(x) { return x.y; }({'y': 7})];

 ### Let Expression
-Let expression allow variables to bound in expressions.
+Let expression allow variables to be bound in expressions:

     // Id Let Expression
     let a = 3 in a;